 6. Orange blossom tea aids digestion

 Throughout the Middle East and Levantine cultures, orange blossom water is touted for its digestive properties.
-In Lebanon, it is common to drink after big meals, where it is called white coffee.
-Contrary to its name, it contains no coffee or caffeine — only warm water and orange blossom water.
+In Lebanon, it is common to drink it after big meals, where it is called white coffee.
+Contrary to its name, it contains no coffee or caffeine — only warm water mixed with orange blossom water.
 It is also served in Turkish coffee cups, which is where it gets its name from.

 How to make Orange Blossom Water Mouthwash at home